 They are also very good at recognizing how you react to the things they “say” to you.
 Here’s how to interpret the most commonly heard cat vocabulary:

 This really is spelled as it sounds and it’s the classic noise associated with cats.
-Ask yourself if you have ever heard cats meowing to each other.
+Ask yourself if you have ever heard cats meowing at each other.

 Your answer should be “no” as this is the sound they use almost exclusively to communicate with people.
 You will rarely hear a cat meow for any other reason.